Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 ## **Important Reminder:**

+Before the game day, the easy and medium tracks will set up and available to you.
+You can

 On the game day, you must submit the cars with the finalized code to the TA by **6:20**.
 After this submission, any subsequent modifications to the code will result in a **20% deduction** from the total score.
 Therefore, it's crucial to thoroughly **check your code** for any issues or final adjustments before handing over the cars.

-On the game day, the track will be set up progressively from **Easy**, to **Medium**, and finally to **Hard** without resetting the obstacles or course layout.
-Each team will be given a total of **5 attempts**, which they can allocate freely across the tracks.
-However, each team is required to attempt the **Easy track** at least once before progressing to more challenging tracks.
+On the game day, the track will be set up from **Easy**, to **Medium**, and finally to **Hard**.
+Each team will be given a total of **6 chances to FAIL**.
+An attempt is considered **failed** if the car falls or the plastic board touches the ground.

-- **Example 1:** 1 easy attempt + 4 medium attempts.
+Example 1: if you can pass the easy track on your first attempt, you still have 6 chances.
+You can use the rest of chances in more difficult tracks.
+Example 2: if you fail the easy track 6 times, you have no chances left.

 ## **Hint**